Jayms8462/finalProject/README.md

   uniform at the end of project so it is presentable and complete for turn in

 Team Lead -
   Final review of the code and other items.
-Respnsible for putting together all the groups tasks and makin sure they get completed in a timely manor so the project gets turned in on time and complete.
+Responsible for putting together all the groups tasks and makin sure they get completed in a timely manor so the project gets turned in on time and complete.
 Assigns tasks to the groupo members based on roles or depending on how the objective needs to be completed.
 Main POC for problems  within the group and is the problem resolution person.
 Lastly is responsible for launching the page live on the net with a domain name